huitema/dnsoquic/draft-huitema-quic-dnsoquic.md

 ## No Specific Middlebox Bypass Mechanism

-Being different from HTTP over QUIC is a design choice.
+Being different from HTTP/QUIC is a design choice.
 The advantage is that the mapping can be defined for minimal overhead and maximum performance.
 The downside is that the difference can be noted by firewalls and middleboxes.
-There may be environments in which HTTP over QUIC will be allowed, but DNS over QUIC will be disallowed and blocked by these middle boxes.
+There may be environments in which HTTP/QUIC will be allowed, but DNS/QUIC will be disallowed and blocked by these middle boxes.

 It is recognized that this might be a problem, but there is currently no indication on how widespread that problem might be.
-It might be that the problem will be so acute that the only realistic solution would be to communicate with independent recursive resolvers using DNS over HTTPS, or maybe DNS over HTTP over QUIC.
-Or it might be that the problem is rare enough and the performance gains significant enough that the correct solution is to use DNS over QUIC most of the time, and to fall back on DNS over HTTPS some of the time.
-Measurements and experimentations will inform that decision.
-In between, we believe that a clean design is most likely to inform the QUIC development, as explained in (#development-of-quic-protocols-and-api).
+The problem might be acute enough that the only realistic solution would be to communicate with independent recursive resolvers using DNS/HTTPS, or maybe DNS/HTTP/QUIC.
+Or the problem might be rare enough and the performance gains significant enough that the appropriate solution would be to use DNS/QUIC most of the time, and fall back to DNS/HTTPS some of the time.
+Measurements and experimentation will inform that decision.
+In the meanwhile, we believe that a clean design is most likely to inform the QUIC development, as explained in (#development-of-quic-protocols-and-api).